Chinese and American involvement in Africa

 Categories of Intensity – China

-There are presently thirty-two nations mining for African uranium.
+Thirty-two countries are now engaged in African uranium mining.
 It is reported in Miner’s Choice publication that accurate trade figures for uranium are difficult to find…some governments withhold information while others fail to state reliable numbers.
 However, it was reported in April 2009 that China’s demand for natural uranium will have reached 10,500 tons per year by 2020.
 China is stated to mine approximately 1,000 pounds of uranium per year.
 Since the connection of the first of China’s nuclear power plants in 1991 to the grid, there have been a total of six nuclear power plants installed with eleven units totally 9.068 kilowatts in commercial operation.
 There are presently in eight more units under construction…” which represents a future 7.9 kilowatts of capacity.
-This enormous impending hunger for uranium in China must be met.
+China has a huge uranium demand that needs to be satisfied.

 Hansen (2008) states in the Council on Foreign Relations publication entitled: “China, Africa and Oil” that China is presently “seeking to increase its oil imports from the continent…” (Africa).
 The reality of Chinese necessity for huge resources to maintain their swift expansion is very much evident.
 They exhibit their expedition to lock supplies of oil and other essential raw supplies all over the world for use in years far ahead.
 These explain their strategy in Africa, to achieve better accumulation of resources.